 Further, the user can actively save a particular viewpoint to revisit it later (similar to the navigation investigated by Sukan et al. [40]).
-Pressing Alt plus any number key saves the current viewpoint; pressing the respective number key alone revisits blue gradient as feedback when user tries to pan beyond extent of model local user's current view (including own view of annotations) displayed as an inset off-screen visualization pointing towards an annotation this view later.
+Pressing Alt plus any number key saves the current viewpoint; pressing the respective number key alone revisits blue gradient as feedback when user tries to pan beyond extent of model indicators for saved viewpoints this view later.
 Small numbers along the top of the screen indicate which numbers are currently in use (see Figure 3).